When speaking to property investors they all tell me much the same thing...

-Leonard is very intelligent and has a tendency to over analyse things, hence he is still waiting for the perfect property, the perfect time or the perfect set of circumstances in which to buy.
+Leonard was very intelligent and has a tendency to over analyse things, hence he is still waiting for the perfect property, the perfect time or the perfect set of circumstances in which to buy.

 What he doesn't realise is that this will never happen.

-He most likely would have done even better if he’d invested in a good property in the Sydney property market.
+He most likely would have done even better if he'd invested in a good property in the Sydney property market at the time

 Instead, he told me he has $500,000 sitting in the bank waiting for the 'right opportunity' to come along.